-It is access to data locked in SQL databases.
+It is access to data locked in databases.
 Think about when you last received your business or team performance report.
 This probably included key metrics such as sales numbers, conversion rates, or profit margins based on data stored in systems such as business relationship management or web platforms.

 Think about the last time you searched for a movie name in the I-M-D-b online database.
 While browsing this site, SQL may be responsible for providing information for each click on such a link.

 With SQL, you can combine and synchronize data from different sources and then use it to influence the client.
 For example, if you work for a real estate company and are trying to find the next promising environment, you can use to combine city, business, and census permissions to identify places under construction, with a large population and relatively few businesses.
 This could be a great way to buy property in a thriving neighbourhood!

 Today we are constantly informed about new applications, technologies and the latest and greatest artificial intelligence systems.
 SQL is simply a data language – it’s a programming language that allows us to create, edit, test and collect data from databases.
 It allows us to combine different data, even when working with huge databases.

 Modern programs can use SQL to provide important information that might otherwise be difficult for people to track on their own.
 In fact, almost every application uses any type of data.
 It is common for developers to use SQL to store, store, modify, and present data in an application, while experts use queries from the same data collection to obtain more detailed information.